ba87688/incomplete-personalProjects/README.md

 Project #1: WeatherVolleyApp
   - The application uses the Volley library.
-  - Works with JSON data to get the weather for a specific city.
+  - Works with JSON data to get the weather for a specific City.